Deferred Disposition (Probation)

 - Your citation cannot have occurred in a construction zone with the workers present.
 This information will be contained on the front of your citation.

 - You must not have received a citation for 95 miles per hour or more, 25 or more miles over the speed limit in a regular zone, or 15 or more miles over in a school zone.

 - You must not possess a Class B or Class A driver’s license for commercial vehicles.
 You must only possess a Class C License (Regular Driver’s License)

 If you do not meet all of the eligibility conditions above and you would like to enter your plea before the Judge, you must appear at the Court date and time listed on your citation.
 In some instances, State law will not allow the Judge to grant deferred disposition and therefore a personal appearance will not alter your ability to request probation.

 Deferred Disposition Request Options

 - In Person: You may appear at the court window (9:00 a.m. to 4:00 p.m.) and speak with the clerk.
-He/she will provide you with the appropriate request form and receipt for your payment at that time.
+He/she will provide you with the appropriate request form and receipt for the full payment of your fine amount.